adas2/algo-practice/README.md

 18. Quicksort implementation
 19. reversesentence: reverse the words of a sentence
 20. threadpool: threadpool implementation
-21. tmplt:
+21. tmplt: C++ 11 template use cases
 22. toggle: Toggle the alternate bulb problem (leetcode)
 23. trailing_zero_in_factorial: Given the number find the tralling zeros in its factorial
-24. wiggle:  Lenght of wiggle sequence ina vector
+24. wiggle:  Length of wiggle sequence ina vector
 25. ipcheck: Check whehter given string is a valid IP address
 26. midsum: Find the index of an array where the sum of the left part equals the sum of the right part( const space, linear time)
 27. twosum: Given an array and a target value find two elements in the array whose sum = target